vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 ---
-title: Getting Started with GraalVM and Spring
+title: Getting Started with GraalVM and Spring Native
-linkTitle: Getting Started with GraalVM and Spring
+linkTitle: Getting Started with GraalVM and Spring Native
-description: Learn how to use GraalVM for JIT and AOT with Spring Boot
+description: Learn how to use GraalVM for JIT and AOT with Spring Boot 2.7 and Spring Native
-date: "2022-08-10"
+date: "2022-09-21"
-lastmod: "2022-08-10"
+lastmod: "2022-09-21"
 level1: Building Modern Applications
 level2: Frameworks and Languages
 tags: